coderkearns/stencil/README.md

 The simplest pattern has no questions, and only uses the file location and pattern name in the template:

+There are two global variables: `file` for the output file and `pattern` for the name of the pattern being copied.

 ##### simple_example.ejs
 ```ejs
 // File: <%= file %>